 The main forms of taijiquan that we practice and teach today are heavily influenced by the teachings of two great contemporary Masters.

-Master Tokitsu learnt this form from different masters, such as Lai Tianzhao and Wang Fulai two disciples of Master Wang Shujin.
+We studied with Master Tokitsu Kenji who learnt this form from different masters, such as Lai Tianzhao and Wang Fulai two disciples of Master Wang Shujin.

 The second is the practice of the practical method of Chen taijiquan that we studied with Master Chen Zhonghua.